 Certain loans that were originally purchased with the intent to sell as part of our residential mortgage banking operations, and for which we elected the fair value option at acquisition, were subsequently reclassified to held-for-investment ("HFI") when the loans were transferred to our FHLBC member subsidiary and pledged as collateral for borrowings made from the Federal Home Loan Bank of Chicago ("FHLBC").
-As of December 31, 2016, our current intention is to hold these loans for longer-term investment while they are financed by the FHLBC.
-In addition, on January 1, 2015, we adopted ASU 2014-13 and began to record loans held at consolidated Sequoia entities at fair value.
+As of December 31, 2017, our current intent is to hold these loans for longer-term investment while they are financed by the FHLBC.